How do I get a library card?

 What can I borrow with my card?

-Our materials include books, DVDs, audiobooks on CD, museum passes, and magazines.
+Our materials include books, DVDs, audiobooks on CD, museum passes, magazines, vinyl records, and equipment.
 Through the CLAMS OverDrive website you may also borrow ebooks and downloadable audio books.

 How long may I keep things?

 Books, audio books, and magazines check out for 2 weeks and DVDs for 1 week.
 The check-out period for museum passes varies.

 How can I renew materials I'd like to keep longer?

 Most items will renew automatically up to 2 times, provided no one else is waiting for them.

 Want to double check or renew early?

 Log in to your online CLAMS account using your card number and PIN (call the library if you don't yet have a PIN), call the library at 508-362-2262, or stop by and see us!